Secondary Teacher Education Programme

 STEP consists of two Master’s level degrees, namely the Master of Arts (MA) in Muslim Societies and Civilisations and the Postgraduate Diploma (PGDip) in Teaching and Reflective Practice.

-The MA degree is designed and delivered by the IIS and validated by SOAS.
+The MA degree is designed and delivered by IIS and validated by SOAS.
 It provides deep insights into Ismaili heritage within the broader dimensions of Muslim societies and civilisations.
 It prepares students to understand and respond analytically to relevant scholarship and research so they can in turn facilitate an understanding and engagement with the philosophical and pedagogical framework of the various secondary curriculum modules published by the Institute of Ismaili Studies.

 The PGDip offers a coherent teacher education programme with an integrated and well- supported teaching placement.
 The PGDip supports participants to become skilled classroom practitioners.
 Additionally, the PGDip offers skills and tools for participants to be able to take responsibility for their personal learning and continuous professional development beyond the PGDip and well into their teaching career.